 OIL / SHELLAC / WAX FINISH INSTRUCTIONS:

 For furniture pieces that won’t get much abuse, I really like using boiled linseed oil with dewaxed shellac, and a wax top coat.
 Apply the boiled linseed oil liberally until the wood won’t absorb anymore, then wipe the oil off with a clean cotton cloth after letting it sit for 10-15 minutes.
-Then apply several coats of thinned dewaxed shellac with a cotton cloth.
+Then, after at least one day, apply several coats of thinned dewaxed shellac with a cotton cloth.
 If the shellac isn’t mostly dry within 30 seconds (after blowing on it), then thin it with more denatured alcohol.
 This will prevent running and will allow a nice build up of the shellac.
 This is why it’s a good idea to use a test board that you’ve fumed with your furniture.
 Lightly sand after the first coat of shellac, then apply a couple more coats of shellac.
 You really only need to wait for less than a minute between coats of shellac, if it’s been properly thinned.
 After the final shellac coat has dried for at least an hour, you can then apply a paste wax with 0000 steel wool.
 Buff it out with a clean cloth within 10 minutes or less.
 A top coat can be applied over the shellac, before the wax, as long as you use dewaxed shellac, and not normal shellac.
 A protective top coat won’t stick to waxy shellac very well.
 Below is a great protective finish.

 WIPING VARNISH FINISH RECIPE & INSTRUCTIONS: